 24 – Engagement of Prince Charles to Lady Diana Spencer announced.

-01 – IRA prisoner Bobby Sands begins a hunger strike in Northern Ireland.
+01 – IRA prisoner Bobby Sands begins a hunger strike at the Maze Prison in Northern Ireland.

 06 – CBS anchorman Walter Cronkite presides over his last newscast.
 He is replaced by Dan Rather.